marianaMtzCelis/Flix/README.md

 Describe any challenges encountered while building the app.

+I faced some challenges with the optional user stories but my podmates and TA helped me get through them.

 ## Credits

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.